mrudden/michaelrudden.com-2019/README.md

 He is always looking for good speaking opportunities, especially within the technology community.

 ## Technology
 Michael takes a technology-agnostic approach to ensure the right tools are used to solve the problem at hand.
-His approach had had success with both cutting-edge technologies and legacy environments.
+His approach has had success with both cutting-edge technologies and legacy environments.

 He is a firm believer in great user experience and especially not making people think too hard about things they shouldn't have to.